 Local topography determines the direction of overland stormwater runoff, leading to the determination of watershed divides (see Section 2.3).
 The urbanization of the watershed over time has altered the natural topography of the watershed.
 With these alterations, drainage patterns have become more defined.
 Many of the wetland areas that existed prior to urbanization have been eliminated or altered, especially in the older developed areas.
-The presence of steep slopes within the watershed is of interest as these areas <a href="https://doi.org/10.1001/journal.org
+The presence of steep slopes within the watershed is of interest as these areas have limited options for land development and a higher potential for erosion.